Classical combinations of quantum states for solving banded circulant linear systems: Introduction

-In this work, we propose an efficient algorithm for solving circulant linear systems by studying the properties of circulant matrices.
-Following~\citet{huang2021term}, instead of explicitly diagonalizing the matrix with DFT, we first decompose the circulant matrix into a sum of cyclic permutation operators.
+Following~\citet{huang2021term}, instead of explicitly diagonalizing the matrix with the discrete Fourier transform (DFT), we first decompose the circulant matrix into a sum of cyclic permutation operators.
 These operators can then be diagonalized individually by DFT.
-Using QFT in our algorithm requires quantum hardware slightly beyond the capacities of current near-term systems~\citep{nam2020approximate}.
-Our theoretical results show that such a decomposition provides a much tighter upper bound for convergence guarantees, allowing an experimentally achievable guarantee without invoking gradient expansion Ansatz trees and other heuristical methods, or additional regularization such as Tikhonov regularized regression on the solution vector.
-This gives rise to a hybrid quantum-classical algorithm that consumes one additional ancilla qubit via Hadamard test~\citep{cleve1998quantum} to achieve fast inner product estimation.
+Using QFT in our algorithm requires quantum hardware beyond the capacities of current near-term systems~\citep{nam2020approximate}.
+Compared to the naive application of CQS, our theoretical results show that such a decomposition provides a much tighter upper bound for convergence guarantees, allowing an experimentally achievable guarantee without invoking gradient expansion Ansatz trees and other heuristical methods, or additional regularization such as Tikhonov regularized regression on the solution vector.

-Alternatively, noting that circulant matrices are simply weighted sums of cyclic permutation operators, we propose a quantum-inspired classical algorithm that uses sample and query access~\citep{tang2019quantum} to achieve the same performance as the hybrid algorithm.
-When cyclic permutation operators are applied to a vector, sample and query access to the original vector suffices to achieve the same access to the permuted vector as only a shift of indexes is required.

-The efficacy of our algorithms is demonstrated through numerical solutions\footnote{Code implementation can be found at \url{https://github.com/LiXiufan/qa-cqs-circulant}.} to one-dimensional time-dependent heat transfer problems discretized by finite difference methods~\citep{ozicsik2017finite,thomas1995numerical}.
-Through classical simulations, we show that both the hybrid algorithm and the quantum-inspired algorithm provide decent approximations to exact solutions obtained by matrix multiplications.
-Furthermore, we implement the hybrid algorithm on IBM quantum hardware with an error of less than 0.05 in terms of the mean-square-error (MSE) loss, showcasing the feasibility of solving physical problems on practical quantum computers.
+The numerical performances of our algorithms are demonstrated through numerical solutions\footnote{Code implementation can be found at \url{https://github.com/LiXiufan/qa-cqs-circulant}.} to one-dimensional time-dependent heat transfer problems discretized by finite difference methods~\citep{ozicsik2017finite,thomas1995numerical}.
+Through classical simulations, we show that both the hybrid algorithm and the quantum-inspired algorithm provide good approximations to the exact solutions obtained by the Krylov method.
+Furthermore, we implement the hybrid algorithm on IBM quantum hardware with a mean-square-error (MSE) of less than 0.05, demonstrating the feasibility of solving physical problems on practical quantum computers.